plaid/plaid-postman/README.md

 10. Click the "Link Account" button on link.html to launch Link.
 The Plaid Link component should launch.
 Follow the prompts and log into a financial institution.
 11. Once the prompts have completed and you have successfully logged in via Link, the Console tab from step 8 should contain text saying "the public token is" and then the value of the public token.
 Copy the public token value.
 12. Return to Postman and go to API Endpoints -> Item Creation -> Exchange Token, click on the Body tab, and select the public token value -- by default, it is `"{{public_token}}"`.
 Replace this value with your copied public token from the previous step, then hit Send.
 13. The response will contain an `access_token` suitable for making calls in Production (or Development)!
-You can then follow the same steps as you did in the Quickstart (starting with step 7) to make API calls with real data.
+You can then follow the same steps as you did in the Quickstart (starting with step 7) to make API requests for real data.

 ## Collection endpoints
 The following collection is a fully-featured set of pre-filled requests that allow you to test the [Plaid API](https://plaid.com/docs), and visualize the responses in a friendly format.